By: Jenny Rudolph, PhD

 We believe that everyone participating in activities at CMS is intelligent, capable, cares about doing their best and wants to improve.© -The Basic Assumption™

-I’ve recently been asked two questions: “where did the Basic Assumption come from?” and “isn’t it dangerous to hold the Basic Assumption and just assume that everyone is capable of doing their job correctly?”
+I was recently asked two questions: “where did the Basic Assumption come from?” and “isn’t it dangerous to hold the Basic Assumption and just assume that everyone is capable of doing their job correctly?”

 The Basic Assumption emerged from a weaving together of strands of research and theory from related literatures: